bluefishforsale/alert-exec/documentation.md

 * start {N} goups of the worker thread types

 ### Thread and Queue interaction

 This operation flow is repeated horizontally {N} times in parallel

+  ### Polling
   1. Poll thread gets an Alert from global queues dict, key poll{N:03}
   1. Poll thread calls the alert server for a value for the Alert.query
   1. Poll thread adds the Alert ojbect to the Notification queue, or the Resolve queue
+  1. Poll thread repeats this loop sequentially for all items in the pollQ
+  1. Poll thread then sleeps for the remainder of the INTERVAL cycle

+  ### Notification
+  1. Notify thread
-1.
+  1. Notify thread

 # Trade-offs